liofal/streamlink/README.md

+# ⚠️Important⚠️ Update: Release Process and Versioning

+This project now utilizes an automated release build system based on **Semantic Versioning (SemVer)**.
+This means releases will follow the `vX.Y.Z` format (e.g., `v3.3.4`) instead of the previous `X.Y.Z` format.

+While the new versioned tags (like `v3.3.4`) are recommended for stability, the previous release mechanism updating the `latest` tag remains active.
+If you rely on the `latest` tag, please ensure your system is configured to always pull the newest image to get updates, as `latest` will track the most recent build, regardless of its stability status compared to specific versioned releases.

+# ⚠️ Disclaimer ⚠️
+We have renamed the master branch to main for clarity and to follow best practices.
+Please reconfigure your branch origin with the following commands:

 # Context
 I was in the search for a twitch stream ripper that would monitor and save streams to my twitch synology folder to watch on plex while I'm unable to watch online.